When the pandemic spread across nations across the world, it changed so many facets of our daily lives.

 Asana is a collaboration tool that is specifically designed to help with remote work.
 It is available as a web-based platform, as well as on Android and iOS.
 Its main strengths lie in establishing clear team priorities as well as task assignments and managing project due dates.

-Suffice it to say that Asana is a great tool for remote work, and it can be very useful in many cases (it also has an awesome mobile app).
+Asana is a great tool for remote work, and it can be very useful in many cases (it also has an awesome mobile app).
 Still, users are advised to note that it doesn’t have resource management capabilities.

 It also lacks budgeting and expense tracking features.
 Although it has many useful functions, it is far from a complete project management platform.